The Nethernet

 The Nethernet (previously known as PMOG, the Passively Multiplayer Online Game) was an online game in which players "passively" participated in while browsing web pages.
 Players earn data points by taking missions, which they can spend on various game items that could be attached to web pages to trigger events when another player next visited that page.

 The game was launched as PMOG in 2007 and underwent changes in 2009 to be rebranded as the Nethernet, although this was not completely successful and the game was shut down from August until coming back online in December 31st of that year.
 In its last iteration, the game would be online for some time, until it was finally shut down an unknown time after that.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated PMOG for "Massively Multiplayer Game of the Year".

 Origins

 One of the founding creators of The Nethernet was Justin Hall.
 In 2007, as a graduate student in USC's Interactive Media Division program, he developed the game concept as part of his masters thesis.
 The game led to the formation of GameLayers, Inc. with Nethernet co-creators Duncan Gough, and Merci Victoria Grace.
 A very early public version of the game was created with support from Alice Taylor and Phil Gyford.
 The game had an alpha release on February 5, 2007, with initial funding coming from the BBC, who were interested in exploring the potential for passive online gaming to teach web literacy.
 In May 2007, the game had 700 users.

 The game was known as PMOG until March 2009, where it was rebranded and relaunched as The Nethernet until August 2009.
 At that time, the site was shut down, due to expense issues.

 On December 31, 2009, Gamelayers, Inc., reported the return of The Nethernet and the game went back online.
 Until it went offline some unknown time after that.